top of page

 Reading

-- For our Reading, our class book will be ‘The Boy who biked the world’ by Alastair Humphreys.
+- For our Reading, our class book will be ‘Escape from Pompeii' by Christina Balit.
 Children will explore word meanings and vocabulary as well as developing their reading fluency.
+This book is particularly good for working on our inference.

 Reading books should be in school every day